Learning to Persuade on the Fly: Robustness Against Ignorance: Digression: Cost of Robust Persuasion

-It is without loss of generality to assume that for each $a \in A$, the set $\mathcal{P}_a$ is non-empty.\footnote{This is because the receiver can never be persuaded to play an action $a \in A$ for which $\mathcal{P}_a$ is empty, and hence such an action can be dropped from $A$.} Our primary regularity condition further requires that each such set has a non-empty (relative) interior. \begin{assumption*}The instance $\instance$ satisfies the following conditions: \begin{enumerate} \item There exists $d > 0$ such that for each $a \in A$, the set $\mathcal{P}_a$ contains an $\ell_1$-ball of size $d$.
-Let $D >0$ denote the largest value of $d$ for which the preceding is true, and let $\eta_a \in \mathcal{P}_a$ be such that $\mathsf{B}_1(\eta_a, D) \subseteq \mathcal{P}_a$. \item There exists a $p_0 > 0$ such that for all $\mu \in \mathcal{B}_0$ we have $\min_{\omega} \mu(\omega) \geq p_0 > 0$. \end{enumerate} \end{assumption*} These regularity conditions are essential to ensure the possibility of successful learning; it is not hard to see that if some $\mathcal{P}_a$ has zero measure, then the sender cannot hope to persuasively recommend action $a$ without complete certainty of the prior.
-The first condition ensures that such degeneracies do not arise.
-The second condition is technical and is made primarily to ensure the potency of the first condition: without it, the sets $\mathcal{P}_a$ may satisfy the first condition in $\Delta(\Omega)$, while failing to satisfy it relative to the subset $\Delta(\{ \omega : \mu^*(\omega) > 0\})$.
+We consider the following regularity conditions on the persuasion instances: \begin{assumption}[Regularity Conditions] The instance $\instance$ satisfies the following conditions: \begin{enumerate} \item There exists $d > 0$ such that for each $a \in A$, the set $\mathcal{P}_a$ contains an $\ell_1$-ball of size $d$.
+Let $D >0$ denote the largest value of $d$ for which the preceding is true, and let $\eta_a \in \mathcal{P}_a$ be such that $\mathsf{B}_1(\eta_a, D) \subseteq \mathcal{P}_a$. \item There exists a $p_0 > 0$ such that for all $\mu \in \mathcal{B}_0$ we have $\min_{\omega} \mu(\omega) \geq p_0 > 0$. \end{enumerate} \end{assumption} The first condition requires that each such set $\mathcal{P}_a$ has a non-empty relative interior; this excludes the pathological instances like that in Appendix~\ref{ap:regularity-failure}, for which there exists an action $a$ with $\mathcal{P}_a$ a singleton.
+We note that this condition is analogous to the Slater condition in convex optimization, imposing non-empty interior on the feasibility region to obtain strong duality.
+The second condition is technical and is made primarily to ensure the potency of the first condition: without it, the sets $\{\mathcal{P}_a\}_{a \in A}$ may satisfy the first condition in $\Delta(\Omega)$, while failing to satisfy it relative to the subset $\Delta(\{ \omega : \mu(\omega) > 0\})$ for some $\mu \in \mathcal{B}_0$.
 Taken together, these regularity conditions serve to avoid pathologies, and henceforth we restrict our attention only to those instances satisfying these regularity conditions.